 Standup Sherlock Bubblers - A series of 50 solo standup bubblers were made in 2013, all were signed and numbered from this run, and the distinguishing feature on these is that they include low-profile joints versus traditional joints.
 If it has a traditional taller joint, it's most likely from before the 2013 series, and there were less than 20 of those from 2008-2012.
 Also, only a couple have been made since the run of 50, and they typically include a fully-worked lo-pro joints and are un-numbered.

-2010-2013: Primarily 'Gold Label' N8 decals, although pieces in a numbered series all had ti-sigs including 'N8', the year, and the number in the series.
+2010-2013: Primarily 'Gold Label' N8 decals, although pieces in a numbered series all had ti-signatures including 'N8', the year, and the number in the series.

-2014 - PRESENT: I'm back on the ti-pen and have since dropped the labels.
+2014 - PRESENT: I'm to using ti-pen and/or murrine, and have since dropped the labels.
 Everything gets 'N8' and the year, and the series/# if applicable.

 'EXP' - This is what I label 'experimental' work that for one reason or another wasn't part of an actual series.
 Sometimes they are prototypes, and sometimes they are simply misfits, I've used EXP starting as early as 2004? and I still use it to this day.

 'UV' - this denotes that some sort of UV glass was used.
-Put the piece under a blacklight to see hidden forces at play. ;)
+Put your piece under a blacklight to see any hidden forces that may be at play. ;)

-If I spaced it (pun fully intended!) and your piece is unsigned, then please email my customer service team to verify the piece is mine and we can work something out regarding the sig or come find me at an upcoming event. <3
+If I spaced it (pun fully intended!) and your piece is unsigned, then please contact me to verify the piece is mine and we can work something out regarding the signature or come find me at an upcoming event.